To use the following features of WinSCP you need to specify a mask (wildcard) to select files (or other things):

 /home/martinp/data/.csv/ instead of

-*. are exceptions matching any file and any file without an extension, respectively, even if its name does not include any dot.
+*.* is an exception matching any file or directory, even if its name does not include any dot.
+On the contrary, mask

 -filemaskswitch in scripting and